Land cover

 whilst the Link details show:

-To produce the above screen records, with the pane active, using 'Alt+Print Screen' will place a copy of the pane on the clipboard for insertion into a photo program.
+To produce the above screen records, with the pane active, using 'Alt+Print Screen' will place a copy of the pane picture on the clipboard for insertion into a photo program.

 As an alternative, where only the path details are required rather than the full 'Radio Link' pane, using 'View/Large window' produces a large window of the path on the main program screen.
 This can then be saved to the clipboard using 'Edit/Copy'.